UnknownArtistt/ShadowCrypt/README.md

 ## Installation

-To use ShadowCrypt you only need to download the program and compile it.
+To use ShadowCrypt you only need to download the program and compile it, you will need to download the latest version on the Releases section.
 You can use the bash script or you can compile it on your own.
 Is important to know that you will need a c/c++ compiler, cryptopp and figlet to use the program in its whole.

+## Ubuntu / Debian based

+The repository has uploaded the Ubuntu/Debian version.
+So you can clone the repository and then compile the program or run the bash script.
+For the Fedora version download the latest version on <b>Releases.</b>
-First create/go to the directory where you want to clone the repository

-Then download the source code or clone the repository:
+First create/go to the directory where you want to clone the repository and then download the source code or clone the repository:

 <b>git clone https://github.com/Julen-H/ShadowCrypt</b>

 ### Manual Compilation

-In Linux you should have already installed the gcc compiler.
+In Ubuntu/Debian you should have already installed the gcc compiler.
 If you don´t have it you can do this way:

 <b>sudo apt update && sudo apt install build-essential</b>